What is In Vitro Fertilization?

 - IVF combined with preimplantation genetic diagnosis can be used to treat individuals and couples with a family history of a genetic disease or individuals and couples at risk for having eggs with an abnormal number of chromosomes.

 Many factors may influence a couple's chance for success, including the age of the woman, the couple’s diagnosis, the quality of the sperm and the response of the woman's ovaries to medication.

 It is difficult to compare data from one IVF program to another as many factors may influence the outcomes.
 Northwestern Medicine treats some of the most difficult cases.
-Still, our superior pregnancy rates are at or above the national average.
+Still, our pregnancy rates are at or above the national average.

-The Northwestern Medicine Fertility and Reproductive Medicine unit reports its success rates to the Centers for Disease Control and Prevention (CDC)* each year.
+The Northwestern Medicine Center for Fertility and Reproductive Medicine unit reports its success rates to the Centers for Disease Control and Prevention (CDC) each year.
 As a member of the Society for Assisted Reproductive Technology (SART), we only publish the most recent statistics available to the CDC.
 You can review these statistics at SART CORS.